 Pompay had the privilege of training Currency Swap, winner of the Grade I Hopeful and Grade II Amsterdam stakes.
 She says winning those races in front of family and friends was the thrill of a lifetime.

 Pompay has a love for all animals.
 She started raising birds and now has more than 50 monkeys in her care.
 Her favorite of the bunch is Gemma.

 Pompay ran for the Board to become more knowledgeable about this aspect of racing.
 She also wants to help unite breeders, trainers, owners and racetrack management.
 Her main goal is to work with racetracks to promote more awareness which in turn will bring in new patrons and owners.

 Pompay graduated from Russel Sage College in Troy, N.Y.
 She lives in Hollywood, Fla.
 Her son Chance attends Boston University.

-Carlo Vaccarezza has been elected to the FHBPA Board twice.
-He serves on the Backstretch and Contract committees.
+Ron Spatz was elected to the FHBPA Board in 2016.
+He serves on the By Laws and Scholarship Committees.

 Spatz has been in the racing industry for 47 years.
 His first experience was working at Monmouth Park in the summer of 1971.
 Spatz has been a full-time trainer for 36 years.
 He initially started working on the backstretch and in racing departments.